MAKE YOUR PASSION

 2. Heart health is improved

 Yoga plays an essential role in protecting us from different kinds of heart conditions and diseases.
 This ancient practice also increases cardiovascular health.
 Yoga helps to:

 - Moderate symptoms of heart failure,

 - Lower cholesterol, blood sugar and stress hormones.

-The deep inhalation and exhalation that is done during Yoga exercises help relax the breathing rate, which decreases blood pressure and relaxes the nervous system that generates stress hormones.
+The deep inhalation and exhalation that is done during Yoga exercises help relax the breathing rate, which decreases blood pressure and relaxes the nervous system.
+(This bodily system generates stress hormones.)
 Sukhasana – or easy pose – helps to alleviate stress

 3.You’ll get inner peace

 ‘Inner peace’ refers to a particular state of being, both mentally and spiritually at peace, with adequate knowledge and understanding to keep oneself strong through stages of stress.
 Harmony, happiness and serenity – which are the basic elements of a peaceful mind – refer to a nature free from the effects of stress.
 Searching for inner peace is synonymous with Hinduism, Buddhism and self-realisation.

 4.The exercise will help to boost the immune system

 Yoga helps boost our immune system by improving the flow of blood , reducing stress hormones and stimulating the lymphatic system.
 This helps protect our body from the negative effects of toxins.
 Yoga – Prasarita Paddottanasana (Wide Legged Forward Bend) – is a pose that helps with detoxing your body.